paulcooke/ga-sei-project-1-tetris-vanilla-javascript/README.md

 *Wall kicks*

 Wall kicks are when the user wants to rotate a shape that has it's center index pressed against the boundary wall of the grid.
 The shape should jump away from the wall and then complete it's rotation.
-This is done by:
+How this is done:

 * In the check that rotation is possible, if rotation would cause a cell to go outside the grid to the right, move the shape left before trying again.
 Vice-versa for the left wall
 * The wall kick then also checks to see that it's possible to rotate after wall kicking, if it's not (there is an occupied block in the way) then it won't allow the wall kick to happen